kharrison7/nextjs-demo/README.md

 2) Generate a Demo Application

 # Core Needs (Stretch Goals):
-1) routing
+1) routing -in demo
-2) form building
+2) form building - in demo
-3) validation/typing
+3) validation/typing - in demo
-4) internationalization
+4) internationalization - mentioned in the notes
-5) ideally a better data grid
+5) ideally a better data grid - n/a
-6) Testing Library
+6) Testing Library - mentioned in the notes

 ## Next.js App Router Course - Starter